 Van Buren, part of the St. John Valley Cultureway, is surrounded by the vast, rolling hills of the St. John Valley in Aroostook County, Maine’s largest, northernmost county.
 Although named for President Martin Van Buren, the town was settled in 1785 by Acadian exiles from Nova Scotia.
 It was originally part of a town called Grande-Rivière, which was divided by an international border in 1842 and today is two communities - Van Buren and St. Leonard, in New Brunswick, Canada.
 Most people still speak French at home to this day.

-The town was settled in 1785 by Acadian people who were exiled from Nova Scotia, Canada.
-At Acadian Village in Van Buren, you can see original and replica Acadian buildings and homes.
-The Village is one of the largest historical sites in Maine, complete with a log chapel, schoolhouse, general store, square-hewn log homes, blacksmith shop, a gristmill and a wool-carding mill.
-The oldest original properties date to the 1790s.
-The Village is on Route 1 and is open daily from mid-June to mid-September
+Each August, Van Buren hosts Summer Fest – a day of fun, music and fireworks.
+Eighteenth and nineteenth century Acadian culture is preserved at the Acadian Village in Van Buren where you can see original and replica Acadian buildings and homes.
+The village is one of the largest historical sites in Maine, complete with a log chapel, schoolhouse, general store, square-hewn log homes, blacksmith shop, a gristmill and a wool-carding mill.
+The village is on Route 1 and is open daily from mid-June to mid-September.